 Now, since I didn’t have this “processing time”, I lost my ability to think clearly.

 The exact time in which it happens does not matter.

-All that matters is that I block my brain from inputs until I’ve created some output.
+All that matters is I block my brain from inputs until I’ve created some output.
 It can be a journal entry, an atomic essay (like this one!), the tweets for the week, or anything else I have on my plate at the moment.